MMitchell1ParticipantMay 13, 2018 at 7:31 amPost count: 2

 Thank you very much for your time and anything at all that you can offer would be greatly appreciated.

-- This topic was modified 1 week ago by Dr. Corenman.
+- This topic was modified 4 months ago by Donald Corenman, MD, DC.

 Your disorder; “L5/S1 with a diffuse disc bulge and mild extension into the left lateral recess with mild displacement of the left-sided descending S1 nerve root” could cause lower back pain or could cause nerve pain (left S1) which could cause pain only on the left side of the lower back.
 Does the pain occur in the central mid-line lower back (axial pain) or does it favor the left lower back?